 JOBS AND KNOWLEDGE TRANSFER

-CYR construction will create 130 jobs and 35 jobs (direct and indirect) during operation.
+CYR construction will create 300 jobs and 15 direct and 4 indirect jobs during operation.
 Local people will be trained to operate in this high potential renewable and hydrogen industry.

 CYR will put Cape York and the Torres Strait at the forefront of the hydrogen innovation in Australia with the implementation of a bankable project delivering clean power, much needed to achieve a grid-friendly penetration of renewables.

 CYR does not emit any greenhouse or polluting gas, its hydrogen storage runs on the water cycle and only emits pure water steam.